dpastoetter/LibreInk/README.md

 ## Features

 - **Home screen** – Apps and Games sections; tap any tile to open an app.
-In **Settings → Home** you can set **apps per row** to 2, 3, or 4 (or Auto).
 Touch and click both supported for reliable launch on Kindle.
 Extra side padding gives a scroll gutter so swiping doesn’t open apps by mistake.
 Scroll-vs-tap detection ignores taps when the pointer has moved (reduces accidental launches on Kindle).
-- **Status bar** – Zoom (+ / −), theme toggle (light/dark), clock (optional), compact controls.
+- **Status bar** – Zoom (+ / −), theme toggle (light/dark), clock, compact controls.
 - **Single-page legacy build** – One HTML file and one JS bundle (no ES modules), so it runs on Kindle, Silk, and other no-ESM browsers.
 Black-and-white SVG icons where needed.

 | Light mode | Dark mode |